The First World War in Perspective (Online)

 Mr Carl Wade

 Carl Wade originally studied history at Jesus College, Cambridge.
-He has written and taught courses for OUDCE since 2004 in modern European and German history.
+He specialises in the nineteenth and early twentieth centuries history.
+Since 2004 he has written and taught courses for OUDCE in modern European history.
+He also teaches on summer school programmes for Oxford University.

 Course aims